microsoft/pxt-adafruit/docs/lessons/truth-or-dare/tutorial.md

 The *Truth or dare!* game works as follows: a player spins the @boardname@ on the table.
-When the micro:bit stops spinning, the player pointed by the arrow (displayed on screen) must press the button "A" to see if she has to provide a *truth* or a *dare*.
+When the @boardname@ stops spinning, the player pointed by the arrow (displayed on screen) must press the button "A" to see if she has to provide a *truth* or a *dare*.

 ### ~